Please ensure Javascript is enabled for purposes of website accessibility

 2. Line-Interactive UPS: Line-Interactive UPS systems offer solid protection against most power disturbances, including surges and sags.
 They are cost-effective and bring a good balance between safety and cost.

-3. Offline (Standby) UPS: They are the most basic and cost-effective option.
+3. Offline (Standby) UPS: the most basic and cost-effective option.
 They protect against major power disruptions but may experience a short switch-over time during a power outage.
 When the incoming utility power encounters an anomaly such as a blackout or voltage drop, the Offline UPS quickly switches to battery power, providing a seamless transition for connected devices.

 Sizing the UPS